niermann/temscript/doc/index.rst

 Collections will be returned as list or tuple of objects.
 In future versions this might change, and dictionaries will be returned.

+Globals
+^^^^^^^

+.. data:: version

+    A string describing the version of temscript in the format 'X.Y.Z'.
+    Current value is '|release|'.
+This is not the version of the TEMScripting interface (which can't be queried such easily).

 Indices and tables
 ==================